 Step 6: Stay Consistent & Keep Growing

 The last part of creating a successful blog and probably the most important one: be persistent and keep writing articles, keep promoting them, keep refining your strategy and keep growing.

 Diversify your income, your traffic sources and experiment!
 Create products and find companies to work with, find new blog post ideas – there are many opportunities for growth.

 Don’t compare yourself to others, just keep going, keep challenging yourself and focus on progress and doing the best you can every week.

 Recap: How To Create A Successful Blog

-Start Self-hosted.
-Actually, own your blog and get your domain and hosting at Bluehost for cheap.
+- Start Self-hosted.
+Actually own your blog and get your domain and hosting at Siteground or Bluehost.

 I hope this tutorial taught you something new and will help you start the blog you really want, even if you’re resisting the idea right now.
 Think of the potential of what a little bit of focused work over the course of a year can actually do for you and your family.

 - 12 Things To Do Before You Launch Your Blog In 2020

 - 10 Things To Do On Sunday For A Better Week